 Stomach rumbling?
 See you there.

-Join Kathy for tips, tastings and recipes on Thursday 29th March in the Market Hall, 1-2:30pm
+Join Ed for tips, tastings and recipes Thursday 21st March in the Market Hall, 1-2:30pm